 Here are all the best OnePlus 8 alternatives to satisfy your flagship-killer needs.

 1. OnePlus 9R

-Ironically, OnePlus recognizes that its phones are starting to get just a bit too expensive for a lot of its fans.
+Ironically, OnePlus recognizes that its phones are starting to get just a bit too expensive for many of its fans.
 In comes the OnePlus 9R.
-The phone continues to keep its eyes trained on performance with a Snapdragon 870 chipset, a healthy serving of RAM, and all the essentials you expect from a OnePlus phone, including 65W charging.
+The phone keeps its eyes trained on performance with a Snapdragon 870 chipset, a healthy serving of RAM, and all the essentials you expect from a OnePlus phone, including 65W charging.

 2. Realme X50 Pro

 Building its brand on the back of affordable mid-range hardware, Realme finally entered the high-end space with the Realme X2 Pro late last year.
 Now, the Realme X50 Pro takes on the flagship segment with top-tier hardware and a price that undercuts most of the competition.

 The phone employs a tried-and-tested design and bolsters it with the excellent build quality.
 The Snapdragon 865 chipset ensures that performance is as good as it gets, and the included 65W fast charger is one of the fastest solutions around.

 We reviewed the phone about a year ago and rated it positively.
 That said, you might want to temper your expectations from the camera, as the software tends to go overboard with noise reduction and sharpening.

 Priced at Rs.
 37,999/€599 for the base variant with 6GB RAM and 128GB of storage and going all the way to Rs.
 44,999/€749 for the top-end version with 12GB RAM and 256GB storage, you can’t doubt the value quotient.
 If blazing-fast performance is what you crave, the Realme X50 Pro is an excellent OnePlus 8 alternative to consider.